Mikaral/IoT-Training/Week 1/Lesson-1.md

 ## Objectives of Module 1

 - Define the term IoT.
-- State the tecnical trends that have led to IoT
+- State the technical trends that have led to IoT
 - Describe the impact of IoT on a society

 ## Lecture 1.1: Definition of IoT